coder/docs/setup/air-gapped/index.md

    - (Optional) [timescale](https://hub.docker.com/r/coderenvs/timescale)

    > Timescale is an internal database meant for evaluation deployments.
-It is
+We
-   > not It is not recommended to run this service in production.
+   > do not recommend running this service in production.
 Connect to an
    > external Postgres database for production deployments.

    You can pull each of these images from their `coderenvs/<img-name>:<version>`